James Metzger: Athletic Awards For Boys Lacrosse And Football

-The James C. Metzger Cup, as part of The Long Island Lacrosse Showcase, is presented to each winning team among the rising freshmen, sophomores, juniors and seniors of Nassau County and Suffolk County.
+The James C. Metzger Cup, as part of The Long Island Lacrosse Showcase, is presented to each winning team among the rising freshmen, sophomore, junior and senior classes of Nassau County and Suffolk County.
 The James C. Metzger Most Valuable Player Award is presented to a player at each game.

-The James C. Metzger Award is presented to a player for the Hempstead, New York, Police Athletic League lacrosse team for fifth and sixth graders for “strong work ethic and improvement made throughout the lacrosse season."
+The James C. Metzger Award is presented to a student for the South Hempstead, New York, Police Athletic League (PAL) lacrosse team for fifth grade and sixth grade athletes for "strong work ethic and improvement made throughout the lacrosse season."